|

 Natural materials in arrangements are always great choices for home decorating.
 It's easy to make a dried flower wreath using lovely hydrangea (snowball bush) flowers.

-To dry hydrangeas, cut them in late afternoon when there's no moisture on the plants.
-Hang them by the stems in a cool, dry, dark place or stand them in a dry vase.
-After they're completely driedd,
+To dry hydrangeas, cut flowers in late afternoon when there's no moisture on the plants.
+Hang by the stems in a cool, dry, dark place or stand the stalks in a dry vase.

 I like to use a grapevine wreath base for my dried herb and flower wreaths.
 Loop a length or two of floral wire in the back at the top to create a hanger.